-- Forwardable; that is, the forwardable bit is set on the ticket nor - A nonforwardable S4U2self-generated user's service ticket for a nonsensitive user where: - Nonforwardable means the forwardable bit is not set on the ticket. - Nonsensitive user means the USER NOT DELEGATED bit is not set in the UserAccountControl field in the KERB_VALIDATION_INFO structure ([MS-PAC] section 2.5) of the ticket.
+• Forwardable; that is, the forwardable bit is set on the ticket nor then the SFU client SHOULD fail the request.

+- A nonforwardable S4U2self-generated user's service ticket for a nonsensitive user where: - Nonforwardable means the forwardable bit is not set on the ticket. - Nonsensitive user means the USER_NOT_DELEGATED bit is not set in the UserAccountControl field in the KERB_VALIDATION_INFO structure ([MS-PAC] section 2.5) of the ticket.